YasamanMoradifard/Feature_Selection/README.md

 * Shorter training time, as we have lower feature dimension and also more precise subset of features.
 * Variance reduction

+#### Dimensionality Reduction Techniques:
+1- Percent missing values:

 #### Feature selection methods:
+Feature selection mostly has been done using following methods:

 * Filter methods:
 Selecting features based on statistics.
 They can be:
     - Univariate: each feature's affect on output studies individually.